ROMs, Playlists, and Thumbnails¶

 Most menu drivers support displaying two pictures when browsing the playlist.
 Displayed thumbnail types can be configured system-wide and also per playlist.
 All menu drivers can display fullscreen thumbnails when pressing Start, and Y button (left) can be used to cycle between available pictures.

 - Playlist thumbnail downloader (recommended): under Online Updater menu, all available thumbnails can be downloaded for a playlist.
-RetroArch will connect to http://thumbnails.libretro.com.
+RetroArch will connect to http://thumbnails.libretro.com and retrieve the available thumbnail.

 - Individual thumbnail downloader: there is a Download Thumbnails option for each entry in playlists.
 For RetroArch version 1.17.0 or later, you may hit download up to 3 times to try the flexible matches.